techiew/Chess/README.md

 The game doesn't check if either king is in a checkmate

-The game doesn't explicitly declare a winner, the players decide when to end the game
+The game doesn't explicitly declare a winner, the players have to decide when to end the game

 Some other small bugs/missing rules